Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 Next we'll create a swap chain and specify where the results output from our fragment shader should be written.
-To display the images on our canvas, we need a swap chain associated with the context.
+To display the images on our canvas, we need a swap chain associated with its context.
 The swap chain will let us rotate through the images being displayed on the canvas, rendering to a buffer which is not visible while another is shown (i.e., double-buffering).
 We create a swap chain by specifying the desired image format and texture usage.